-- 501 EGYPTOLOGY 1 3 credits The history and antiquities of ancient Egypt. - ASSYRIOLOGY 3 credits (May be repeated for credit with another cuneiform language) Prerequisite: permission of - instructor.
-The Akkadian language.
-WORKSHOP IN CLASSICS 1-3 credits 590 (May be repeated with change in topic) Group studies of special topics in Classics.
+- EGYPTOLOGY I 3 credits The history and antiquities of ancient Equpt. - ASSYRIOLOGY 504 3 credits (May be repeated for credit with another cuneiform language) Prerequisite: permission of instructor.
+The Akkadian language. - WORKSHOP IN CLASSICS 590 1-3 credits (May be repeated with change in topic) Group studies of special topics in Classics.
 Cannot be used to fulfill undergraduate major requirements in Classics; for elective credit only. - 597,8 READING AND RESEARCH IN THE ANCIENT NEAR EAST 1-3 credits Prerequisite: permission of instructor.
 Advanced work in various aspects of Ancient Near East-ern Studies (Archaeology, Assyriology, Egyptology, etc.).

-3230: ANTHROPOLOGY
+ANTHROPOLOGY 3230:

-- CULTURE AND PERSONALITY 3 credits Prerequisite: 150 or permission.
+- EVOLUTION AND HUMAN BEHAVIOR 3 credits 510 Prerequisite: 151.
+Critical examination of the theory of natural selection and its usefulness for understanding the origins and evolution of early hominid and modern human social behavior. - THE ANTHROPOLOGY OF FOOD 3 credits 520 Prerequisite: 150.
+Utilizing anthropological approaches and theories, this course explores the social relations and cultural beliefs associated with food cross-culturally. - CULTURE AND PERSONALITY 555 3 credits Prerequisite: 150 or permission.
 Examination of functional and causal relationships between culture and individual cognition and behavior.
-Lecture. - 557 CULTURE AND MEDICINE 3 credits Prerequisite: 150 or permission of instructor.
-Analyzes various aspects of Western and non Western medical systems from an anthropological perspective.
-Compares traditional medical systems around the world - OUALITATIVE METHODS: BASIS OF ANTHROPOLOGICAL RESEARCH 3 credits 560 Provides hands-on experience in qualitative methods, including key informant interviewing, focus groups and other methods.
-Includes the use of computer-based programs for rapid appraisal strategies. - 563 SOCIAL ANTHROPOLOGY 3 credits Prerequisite: 150 or permission.
+Lecture. - CULTURE AND MEDICINE 557 3 credits Prerequisite: 150 or permission of instructor.
+Analyzes various aspects of Western and non-Western medical systems from an anthropological perspective.
+Compares traditional medical systems around the world. - QUALITATIVE METHODS: BASIS OF ANTHROPOLOGICAL RESEARCH 560 3 credits Provides hands-on experience in qualitative methods, including key informant interviewing, focus groups and other methods.
+Includes the use of computer-based programs for rapid appraisal strategies. - SOCIAL ANTHROPOLOGY 3 credits Prerequisite: 150 or permission.
 Comparative structural analysis of non-Western systems of kinship and social organization in terms of status, role, reciprocal expectation, nomenclature, nuclear and extended households and other kinship groupings.
-Lecture. - 572 SPECIAL TOPICS: ANTHROPOLOGY 3 credits (May be repeated) Prerequisites: 150 and permission.
+Lecture. - SPECIAL TOPICS: ANTHROPOLOGY (May be repeated) Prerequisites: 150 and permission.
 Designed to meet needs of student with interests in selected topics in anthropology.
 Offered irregularly when resources and opportunities permit.
-May include archaeological field school, laboratory research or advanced course work not presently offered by department on regular basis. - WORKSHOP IN ANTHROPOLOGY 1-3 credits (May be repeated) Group studies of special topics in anthropology.
+May include archaeological field school, laboratory research or advanced course work not presently offered by department on regular basis. - WORKSHOP IN ANTHROPOLOGY 594 1-3 credits (May be repeated) Group studies of special topics in anthropology.
 May not be used to meet departmental undergraduate or graduate major requirements.
-May be used for elective cred- - SEMINAR IN ANTHROPOLOGICAL THEORIES AND METHODS 3 credits Major theoretical viewpoints in cultural anthropology.
+May be used for elective credit only. - 651 SEMINAR IN ANTHROPOLOGICAL THEORIES AND METHODS 3 credits Major theoretical viewpoints in cultural anthropology.
 Nature, scope of research problems.
 Survey of methods in field work.
-Seminar. - INDIVIDUAL INVESTIGATION 1-3 credits Prerequisites: permission of instructor and chair of department.
+Seminar. - 697 INDIVIDUAL INVESTIGATION 1-3 credits Prerequisites: permission of instructor and chair of department.
 Intensive reading and/or research in student's chosen field of interest.
 Regular conferences with instructor.
 Preparation of a research paper